sneakerhax/TTPs/Credential_Access/Passwords/Git_history_secret_grepping.md

 git grep '<keyword>' $(git rev-list --all)
 ```

-Run a single grep on all the contents of a git repo
+Run a single grep on all the contents in the history of a git repo

 ## References
 * https://stackoverflow.com/questions/50206886/grep-all-commits-in-a-repository